top of page

 Once back onboard the ship, we were treated to a local trio performance by The Sharecroppers; we enjoyed listening to their beautiful stories of life and the history of Newfoundland through songs.

-One of the songs they sang was about a "one room school'" this brought back memories of my primary school in Elmore had four classrooms, now has 26 enrolled students, and was established in 1875.
-Another song was a tribute to the Dr of the North who introduced hospitals to Newfoundland
+One of the songs they sang was about a "one-room school'" this brought back memories of my primary school in Elmore, which had four classrooms, now has 26 enrolled students, and was established in 1875.
+Another song was a tribute to the Dr of the North, who introduced hospitals to Newfoundland

 Fun facts:

-• Doctor of the North 'Grenfell' answers the prayers of the people in the North.
-In 1892 the only way to access all the villages was by water, so a travelling hospital ship was born, and the Doctor of the North's healing hands could reach those that needed them most.
+• Doctor of the North 'Grenfell' answers the people's prayers in the North.
+In 1892, the only way to access all the villages was by water, so a travelling hospital ship was born, and the Doctor of the North's healing hands could reach those who needed them most.

 • Mummering or mumming is still a tradition in Newfoundland, where everyone dresses up in disguise to keep their neighbours guessing as they knock on doors at Christmas time.
 If the mummers are welcomed, they perform a dance, music, jokes, or recitations.
-The hosts must guess the mummers' identities before offering them food or drink.
+Before offering them food or drink, the hosts must guess the mummers' identities.

 Day 39 - At Sea, North Atlantic Ocean

-It was a winding down day at sea; she was a bit edgy today as we ventured from the Gulf of St Lawrence into the Atlantic Ocean, but very enjoyable all the same; we do enjoy our sea days.
+It was a winding down day at sea; she was a bit edgy today as we ventured from the Gulf of St Lawrence into the Atlantic Ocean, but very enjoyable; we enjoyed our sea days.

-Lots of farewells and chats with fellow guests who are leaving us; we always enjoy hearing everyone's stories and their future adventures.
+There are lots of farewells and chats with fellow guests leaving us; we always enjoy hearing everyone's stories and their future adventures.
 A special thank you to our fellow suite guests who could not finish their special anniversary cake; it was a very delicious surprise when we returned to our cabin for the evening!

 The Captain's farewell was this evening, and the video produced by the resident photographer Oscar was shared; it was great to reflect on the moments of the past 23 days.